 Professor of Economics

 Professor Timmins is a research associate in the Environmental and Energy Economics group at the National Bureau of Economic Research, and has served as a reviewer for numerous environmental, urban, and applied microeconomics journals.
-He currently serves on the editorial board of the American Economic Review and is a co-editor of the Journal of the Association of Environmental and Resource Economists.
+He served as a co-editor of the Journal of Environmental Economics and Management until 2014, and now serves as an editor of the Journal of the Association of Environmental and Resource Economists.